jaesparza/website/content/links.md

 * The librespace community website [link](https://community.libre.space)

 {{< hint warning >}}
-Licensing: check the original source and/or contact its publisher.
-This is only a list to third party material.
+Licensing: I do not hold the copyright of these resources.
+If you want to reuse them, check the license of the original source and/or contact its publisher.
 {{< /hint >}}